mndahlen/CS433-LEGO-DETECTION/readme.md

 Voila!
 In data/datasets/A_YOLO you will find Set A in YOLO format.
 You can do the equivalent (by configuring the two previous scripts) with Set B!
 Now you are ready to train YOLO!
 \
 ## Notebook for running and training YOLO
-We trained and ran everything considering YOLO on our google colab notebook:
+We trained and ran everything considering YOLO on our google colab notebook.
+We share with you a drive containing Set_A and Set_B aswell as a notebook for training and running YOLO inference:

 https://drive.google.com/drive/folders/1Zz0ke4d3GYGTVmUWaBfYlEi7BDfyR9Mv?usp=sharing